RiviCodes/etch-a-sketch/README.md

 _This project's objective is to simulate the behaviour of an Etch-A-Sketch, using the cursor/mouse to draw in the (simulated) screen._

+_The 'CLEAR' button at the top of the screen has two purposes:_

+_1. Asks the user to input a number.
+A new grid will be created based on that criteria._
+_2. The previous grid will be cleared and replaced with the new one._

+_Due to possible perfomance issues if the number is too high, users can only input a grid size less-than and/or equal-to 100.
+Attemps to use a higher number will just stop the function from running._

 ### Pre-requirements 📋

 A modern browser.
 May fail to load correctly due the use of certain CSS elements (i.e CSS Grid) if used in unsupported/old web browsers (i.e Internet Explorer).